 The bill amends existing Arkansas campaign finance laws to enhance transparency regarding the influence of hostile foreign entities in political activities.
 It introduces a new subchapter requiring representatives of hostile foreign principals to register with the Secretary of State and disclose their activities.
-The bill defines "hostile foreign principal" as entities from specific nations, including China, Russia, North Korea, and Iran, and mandates that these representatives file registration statements detailing their business information and political activities.
+The bill defines "hostile foreign principal" as entities from specific nations, including China, Russia, North Korea, and Iran, and mandates that these representatives file registration statements within ten days of their appointment, updating them quarterly.
 Additionally, foreign-supported political organizations must register annually and report any financial contributions received from hostile foreign entities.

 Old version HB1800 V3 - 4-8-2025 04:49 PM: 7-6-217(g), 7-6-218(a), 7-6-218(b)